Finding a temporary home

 Furnished rooms & short-term lets

 Furnished.lu and Vauban & Fort both offer furnished bedrooms for anywhere between 15 days to one year.
 An all-inclusive package means your rent includes the cost of utilities, internet, and insurance.
 Most give you access to kitchen and laundry facilities and some offer an LCD TV, plus free social events organised year round.
+Recent reviews of Furnished.lu on social media have not rated the customer service and quality of rooms as highly as in previous years.

 Online estate agencies atHome and FMI list furnished apartments, whilst Luxfriends and Appartager list house and flat-shares.
 Website Luxembourg Expats lists furnished properties for rent including private rooms but also apartments and duplexes.